Dipti-Gupta1/Sales-Analysis-Python-EDA/README.md

 - **Optimal Advertising Times**: The highest sales were recorded at 19:00 and 12:00, indicating peak times for customer engagement.

--**Popular Product Bundles**: Customers frequently purchased smartphones with charging cables, reflecting a common need for accessories.
+- **Popular Product Bundles**: Customers frequently purchased smartphones with charging cables, reflecting a common need for accessories.

--**Top Selling Products**: Lower-priced items like batteries were sold in high quantities, while high-priced items like MacBook Pro and iPhone also had substantial sales.
+- **Top Selling Products**: Lower-priced items like batteries were sold in high quantities, while high-priced items like MacBook Pro and iPhone also had substantial sales.

 ## Contributions